 "Within the first six weeks, Data Vault reported a 20 per cent reduction in total power.
 This increased to an average of 30% reduction in power usage 12 weeks into the project,” STULZ says.

 Once the final phase of the project has been completed, Data Vault anticipates that this location will operate at 20% more efficiently than the industry average.

-“We’re thrilled with the savings so far.
-If the data centre continues to follow its current energy saving trajectory the project will be cost neutral within five years, not to mention improving and prolonging the reliability and life cycle of the infrastructure and making an important dent in our carbon footprint,” says Data Vault general manager Peter White.
+“We're thrilled with the savings so far.
+If the data center continues to follow its current energy saving trajectory the project will be cost neutral within five years, not to mention improving and prolonging the reliability and life cycle of the infrastructure and making an important dent in our carbon footprint,” says Data Vault general manager Peter White.

 The project's success has encouraged Data Vault to open another data center in 2020.